duanewood/cloudli/README.md

   },
 ```

-Note that even with prettyPrint set to false, redirected output will be in pino (json) format.
+Note that even with prettyPrint set to true, redirected output will be in pino (json) format.
 This output can be piped to [pino-pretty](https://github.com/pinojs/pino-pretty), [pino-colada](https://github.com/lrlna/pino-colada) or pino [transports]( https://github.com/pinojs/pino/blob/master/docs/transports.md).

 For example, to use pino-colada: